A Combinatorial Version of the Svenonius Theorem on Definability

-For sure according to well-known result of Keisler and Shelah two structures are elementary equivalent if and only if they have isomorphic ultrapowers (e.g. \cite{ult}).
-So the Svenonius theorem allows to describe the first-order definability in the combinatorial terms of ultrapowers and permutations.
-But we will try to describe a more direct and simple construction.
+The Svenonius theorem in its last formulation above (Theorem B) reduces the question of the first-order (un-)definability to a question about automorphisms of structures elementarily equivalent to the original one.
+So, indirectly it refers to first-order logic again.
+The notion of elementary equivalence can be characterized in terms of Ehrenfeucht~\mbox{--~Fra\"{i}ss\'{e}} games (\mbox{e.\,g.} \cite{Hodges}) or according to a well-known result of Keisler and Shelah in terms of ultrapowers (\mbox{e.\,g.} \cite{ult}).
+So the Svenonius theorem allows us to describe the first-order definability in ``combinatorial'' terms of games or ultrapowers and permutations.
+We propose a more direct and simple construction to eliminate logic and produce a combinatorial form of the Svenonius theorem.